microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 		- You can use below selection criteria to fetch materials using above BAPI.
 		- Material selection: I CP * (like MATNRSELECTION SIGN as I, MATNRSELECTION OPTION as CP, and MATNRSELECTION MATNR LOW as *)
 		- Plant selection: I EQ 1010
-		- Sales organization selectionL I EQ 1010
+		- Sales organization selection: I EQ 1010
 		- You can leave rest of the selection criteria empty.
 		- MATNRLIST in the received outfrom SAP system has list of materials.
 	- Material information can be fetched from SAP system using BAPI named "BAPI_MTERIAL_GET_DETAIL"

 - Power Automate is very useful to connect SAP system and fetch data.
 - Request & Response step can be used to pass information from power automate (flow) to power application.
+- Sample end application may look like below: (It is only to give an idea but can be much better than this).

 ## References